Ricci flows, entropic relaxation, and topology in state space

 - stability need not require new dynamics.

-Instead, the observed behavior may reflect geometric relaxation toward a stationary state.
+In that case, the observed behavior may admit an interpretation as geometric relaxation toward a stationary state.

-ΛCDM emerges as a fixed point of this flow — not necessarily as a fundamental attractor, but as a geometrically stable configuration.
+ΛCDM may be viewed as a fixed point in this description — not necessarily as a fundamental attractor, but as a geometrically stable configuration.

 What follows logically